The process comprises six stages and candidates must pass each one of these:

 To apply you'll need to say 'yes' to:

 I am a National of the European Economic Area (EEA) or Switzerland OR I am a Commonwealth citizen or Foreign National with leave to enter or remain in the UK for an indefinite period.

 I have lived in the UK for three continuous years immediately before my application.

-I am 17 years of age or over (there is no upper limit).
+I am 17 years of age or over at the point of application and 18 years prior to commencing the programme (there is no upper limit).

 I have a full UK manual driving licence.

 I do not have any visible tattoos on the neck, face and hands.
 I also do not have any tattoos visible/on my body which may be considered discriminatory, violent, intimidating, aggressive, related to death, homophobic, offensive and/ or indicate attitudes or views inconsistent with the College of Policing’s Code of Ethics and the Standards of Professional Behaviour.